-I started blogging on LDS S.M.I.L.E. with my wife a little over a year ago in November of 2013.
+I started blogging on LDS S.M.I.L.E. with my wife a just a few years ago in November of 2013.
 We just wanted a way for us to talk about our religion but also do so in more of a light-hearted manner.

 What was your job before, when did you quit, and why?

 Before I started blogging full-time I worked for Intermountain Healthcare as a cardiovascular genetic researcher.
 I loved my co-workers and boss, but I didn’t find fulfillment in my position nor did I think it suited my overall strengths and skill sets that I had to offer.
 Also, it’s a large corporation and as such you deal with the slowness that comes when working for a corporation.
 I get why it has to happen that way but it simply wasn’t for me.

 I quit at the beginning of 2015 mainly for two reasons:

 1) I wanted to create time and flexibility for myself and my family.

 2) Capture more of the value that I was creating in market as opposed to having a corporation/firm capture that value.